James Harris (sprinter)

 James Harris (born September 18, 1991) is an American sprinter who specialises in the 400 metres.
 He was part of the US team that won gold in the 4 × 400 m relay at the 2013 World Championships in Athletics.

 In addition to being a sprinter, Harris was also an accomplished high jumper.
 Competing for the Florida State Seminoles track and field team, Harris won the 2014 high jump at the NCAA Division I Indoor Track and Field Championships with a mark of 2.32 meters.
+Harris also competed for the Mississippi State Bulldogs track and field team.